 Perhaps most exciting for yours truly was a little bit more chat over Metal Gear: Rising.
-The energy in the spine that Raiden rips out in the trailer is a core gameplay mechanic that constitutes energy and even intel for our bleached-haired heroin.
+The energy in the spine that Raiden rips out in the trailer is a core gameplay mechanic that constitutes energy and even intelligence for our bleached-haired heroine.

 Announcements & Incoming Games News

-Behind closed doors THQ’s VP Danny Bilson has said that Saints Row 3 isn’t being shown at E3 because they felt it wasn’t quite ready yet, but it will make its debut appearance at the VGAs in December.
-Apparently THQ are investing heavily into its launch and accompanying merchandise, with a Saints Row film ostensibly hitting at the same time.
-In Mr. Bilson’s own words “Saints Row is going to be a monster for us.”
+Behind closed doors, THQ’s VP Danny Bilson has said that Saints Row 3 isn’t being shown at E3 because they felt it wasn’t quite ready yet, but it will make its debut appearance at the VGAs in December.
+Apparently, THQ is investing heavily into its launch and accompanying merchandise, with a Saints Row film ostensibly hitting at the same time.
+In Mr Bilson’s own words “Saints Row is going to be a monster for us.”

 Also, Nintendo today announced the spine-tingling news that a complete remake of Zelda: Ocarina of Time, the classic N64 title, is on its way to the Nintendo 3DS.
 In conjunction with the brilliant looking Legend of Zelda: Skyward Sword for the Wii, Miyamoto has got himself a whole bunch of immeasurably pleased fans.